+Dated this T

-Dated this day of the Employer
+On behalf of the Employer

-JUNE 2020

-Jana Massa

-Herry

 On behalf of CUPE Local 947

 RE: Work Experience Placement Agreement

 The Employer and the Union agree that the provision of work experience for secondary students or other participants of recognized training or job re-entry programs is in the best interest of the community as a whole and the individuals in particular.
 The purpose of this Letter of Understanding is to set in place the framework within which work experience placements shall operate.